 Though not a direct attack on Alex, what Nick is saying is a bit of an indictment of Alex's primary worldview.

-Mocking the idea that CPAC would be socialism versus the America, pointing that out is not good for Alex.
+Mocking the idea that CPAC would be socialism versus the United America.

 Also, to the point that Nick isn't a racist, I would beg to differ.